NYM (NYM) Price Tops $0.20 on Major Exchanges

-NYM (NYM) traded down 4.6% against the US dollar during the 24 hour period ending at 22:00 PM ET on February 21st.
-In the last week, NYM has traded down 0.1% against the US dollar.
-One NYM token can currently be purchased for approximately $0.20 or 0.00000389 BTC on exchanges.
-NYM has a total market capitalization of $137.96 million and approximately $1.86 million worth of NYM was traded on exchanges in the last day.
+NYM (NYM) traded 0.6% higher against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on February 22nd.
+One NYM token can now be bought for approximately $0.20 or 0.00000395 BTC on exchanges.
+NYM has a total market capitalization of $138.85 million and $1.73 million worth of NYM was traded on exchanges in the last day.
+During the last seven days, NYM has traded 4.9% lower against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.